huoww07/Bioinformatics-for-RNA-Seq/lessons/02_Process_Raw_Reads.md

 We'll go through each plot.
 Note that the plots shown below are for the entire sample in order to avoid artifacts of the small subsample.

+## Understand FASTQC report

+A video tutorial on understanding FASTQC report is strongly recommended and can be found on [Babraham bioinformatics](https://www.bioinformatics.babraham.ac.uk/projects/fastqc/).

 ### Per base sequence quality

 Explanations adapted from [https://dnacore.missouri.edu/PDF/FastQC_Manual.pdf][https://dnacore.missouri.edu/PDF/FastQC_Manual.pdf]